Emotional intelligence: Correlations with personality

 Interpretations of the correlations between EI questionnaires and personality have been varied, with the trait EI view interpreting EI as a collection of personality traits.
 Researchers have raised concerns about the extent to which self-report EI measures correlate with established personality dimensions.
 Self-report EI measures and personality measures converge because they both purport to measure personality traits.
 Two dimensions of the Big Five stand out as most related to self-report EI: neuroticism and extraversion.
 People who score high on neuroticism are likely to score low on self-report EI measures.

 Studies have examined the multivariate effects of personality and intelligence on EI and attempted to correct estimates for measurement error.
 One study showed that general intelligence, agreeableness, as well as gender could reliably predict the measure of EI ability.
-They gave a multiple correlation (R) of .81 with the MSCEIT.
-This result has been replicated using different inventories, finding a multiple R of .76; significant covariates were intelligence (standardized beta = .39), agreeableness (standardized beta = .54), and openness (standardized beta = .46).
-A study of the Ability Emotional Intelligence Measure found similar results (Multiple R = .69), with significant predictors being intelligence (standardized beta = .69) and empathy (standardized beta = .26).
+They gave a multiple correlation (R) of 0.81 with the MSCEIT.
+This result has been replicated using different inventories, finding a multiple R of 0.76; significant covariates were intelligence (standardized β = 0.39), agreeableness (standardized β = 0.54), and openness (standardized β = 0.46).
+A study of the Ability Emotional Intelligence Measure found similar results (multiple R = 0.69), with significant predictors being intelligence (standardized β = 0.69) and empathy (standardized β = 0.26).
 Antonakis and Dietz (2011b) also show how including or excluding important controls variables can fundamentally change results.

 A 2011 meta-analysis found that all three models of EI have different correlations with intelligence and personality traits.
 A follow-up meta-analysis in 2015 further substantiated these findings, and addressed concerns about "the questionable construct validity of mixed EI measures", arguing that "mixed EI instruments assess a combination of ability EI and self-perceptions, in addition to personality and cognitive ability."
 A 2017 meta-analysis of 142 data sources found a very large overlap between the general factor of personality and trait EI.
 The overlap was so large they concluded that "The findings suggest that the general factor of personality is very similar, perhaps even synonymous, to trait EI."
 However, the overlap between the general factor of personality and ability EI was more moderate, with a correlation of about 0.28.

 In 2021, two review papers examined the relationship between emotional intelligence and the dark triad of personality traits, finding that emotional intelligence showed negative associations with all three dark triad domains of personality.

 A 2021 meta-analysis showed that emotional intelligence was positively associated with secure attachment in adults, but negatively associated with insecure attachment styles such as anxious attachment and avoidant attachment.